How to Ride

 Making Public Transportation More Accessible for All

-Thanks to the 1990 Americans with Disabilities Act (ADA), public transportation has become more accessible for seniors and citizens with disabilities.
-Transit Authority of River City (TARC) strives to make public transportation more accessible, wherever life takes you.
+Thanks to the ADA, public transportation has become more accessible for seniors and citizens with disabilities.
+TARC strives to make public transportation more accessible, wherever life takes you.

 TARC bus drivers announce all major street intersections and transfer points.
 They will announce special stops upon request.